-Encourage enrollment growth by removing barriers to programs and by supporting marketing strategies.
+Encourage enrollment growth by ensuring efficient access to programs and by supporting marketing strategies.

-AA-4.1 The College will develop a plan for the promotion of academic programs to reflect the College's unified marketing approach.
-(3)

-- AA-4.2 The College will focus marketing efforts on identified distinctive and high growth potential programs as well as a limited number of targeted programs with particular marketing needs.
-(3) - AA-4.3 The College will investigate additional community awareness (outreach) events to be incorporated in future marketing efforts.
-(3) - AA-4.4 The College will develop greater collaborations between Academic Affairs, Student Affairs and Marketing and Advancement in order to enhance the retention of qualified students in order to assist them in fulfilling their personal goals.
-(2)
+- AA-4.1 Develop a plan for the promotion of academic programs to reflect the College's unified marketing approach.
+(3) - AA-4.2 Focus marketing efforts on identified distinctive and high growth potential programs, as well as a limited number of targeted programs with particular marketing needs.
+(3) - AA-4.3 Investigate additional community awareness (outreach) events to be incorporated in marketing efforts.
+(3) - AA-4.4 Develop greater collaborations between Academic Affairs, Student Affairs and Marketing and Advancement in order to enhance student retention.
+(2) - AA-4.5 The College will develop plans to retain students to goal completion.
+(1)